 - 1.5-Mile run

 - Body Composition Test

 How do you think you would measure up against the rest of the nation?
-If fitness is not something you’ve kept up with over time, give our 10-minute home workout plan a shot, and see how you feel afterward!
+If fitness is not something you’ve kept up with over time, start with a simple home workout plan, and see how you feel afterward!
 Every little bit counts!

 The New Presidential Youth Fitness Program

 This new program (PYFP) launched in September of 2012.
 It is voluntary and includes an assessment, as well as professional development and motivational recognition to empower students to adopt an active lifestyle.
 The primary update to the current test is a move from measuring athletic performance to assessing health-related fitness.